joshuaar/GeoCode/README.md

     GeoCode.py -j JSDUMP -l LIMIT [-s SKIP] ghlist

-- ghlist: list of addresses for geocoding, one address per line
+- ghlist: list of addresses for geocoding, one address per line.
 - JSDUMP: file to dump JSON results from google.
 One response per line.
 - LIMIT: don't make more than LIMIT API calls.
 - SKIP: optional.
-Skip lines from the batch input in ghlist. for splitting API calls into multiple days
+Skip lines from the batch input in ghlist. for splitting API calls into multiple days.

 ##Example